Christianity in Houston: Presbyterians

 Houston's three largest Presbyterian churches, Grace Presbyterian, Memorial Drive Presbyterian, and First Presbyterian Church are now members of ECO.

 On December 25, 2001, the Korean Community Church in The Woodlands, with Presbyterian Korean-language services and non-denominational English services, opened.
 It opened to serve ethnic Koreans in The Woodlands, Conroe, Huntsville, Kingwood, and Spring.

-The Church of Jesus Christ of Latter-day Saints
+Church of Jesus Christ of Latter-day Saints

-By 1918 members of The Church of Jesus Christ of Latter-day Saints (also known as The Church of Jesus Christ), then commonly known as "Mormons", arrived in Houston.
+By 1918 members of the Church of Jesus Christ of Latter-day Saints ((LDS Church), arrived in Houston.
 In 1921, the first formal congregation was established, and in 1933 the first meetinghouse was dedicated.
-The first meetinghouse built in Houston by the Church of Jesus Christ was built on Calumet Street at San Jacinto in Midtown Houston in 1941.
-It is no longer owned by the Church.
+The first meetinghouse built in Houston by the LDS Church was built on Calumet Street at San Jacinto in Midtown Houston in 1941.
+It is no longer owned by the church.
 The Houston area was originally part of the Texas-Louisiana Mission of the Church.

-Today, there are 22 Stakes of the Church of Jesus Christ that serve the Houston, Texas area.
+Today, there are 22 Stakes of the LDS Church that serve the Houston, Texas area.
 Stakes are geographical groupings of congregations comparable to, but smaller than, Catholic dioceses and typically include 6-12 congregations called "wards" or "branches", which meet in multi-congregational meetinghouses or chapels.
-The current stakes in the greater Houston area are the following, with formation date in parentheses: